javelit/docs/content/develop/concepts/architecture/app-chrome.md

 ### Deploy this app

-If you are running an app locally from within a git repo, you can deploy your app to Jeamlit Community Cloud in a few easy clicks!
+If you are running an app locally from within a git repo, you can deploy your app to Javelit Community Cloud in a few easy clicks!
 Make sure your work has been pushed to your online GitHub repository before beginning.
 For the greatest convenience, make sure you have already created your [Community Cloud account](/deploy/streamlit-community-cloud/get-started/create-your-account) and are signed in.

 1. Click "**Deploy**" next to the app menu icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_vert</i>).